nandinor/Porblem-set3/README.md

 plt.plot(date, waterLevel)
 plt.show()

-## Extra Credit: I would like to point out that I used python 2.7 for this exercsie and I got the data from 06-08-20 to 06-09-20
+## Extra Credits: I would like to point out that I used python 2.7 for this exercsie and I got the data from 06-08-20 to 06-09-20.

 import urllib2
 import json